apache/mxnet/doc/build.md

 This page gives instructions of how to build and install the mxnet package from scratch on various systems.
-It consists of two steps, first we build the shared library from the C++ codes (`libmxnet.so` for linux/osx and `libmxnet.dll` for linux).
+It consists of two steps, first we build the shared library from the C++ codes (`libmxnet.so` for linux/osx and `libmxnet.dll` for windows).
 Then we install the language, e.g. Python, packages.
 If the instructions on this page do not work for you, please feel free to ask questions at [mxnet/issues](https://github.com/dmlc/mxnet/issues), or even better to send pull request if you can fix the problem.